 Selecting the right pool heater for your pool should be based on your specific needs.
 You will need to take into account your budget.
 Sometimes electric heaters are cheaper than solar, or the cost of propane and natural gasses might rise while electricity remains constant.

 You would also need to take into account your area and climate.
-If your area is often cold and overcast, then solar heating is not the right option for you.
+If your area is often cold and overcast, solar heating is not the right option.
 Electric heaters are more effective in colder climates.

 As a general rule of thumb, consider the following three things when choosing a heater: